 Everyone is scouring around the internet for tickets or ticket guides for the biggest football game of the year.
-The Philadelphia Eagles and the New England Patriots have been locked in and you can expect tickets to start disappearing very quickly.
+The Philadelphia Eagles and the New England Patriots have been locked in and you can expect tickets to start disappearing.
 We know that justifying spending a ton of money on tickets is the hard part, so we’re going to provide you with the logistics of costs to help you with anything you might need to know when it comes to the Super Bowl.

 Where you can get tickets

-- Accommodations: As the game gets closer, hotels around Houston will fill up and prices can vary from $100 – $500 depending on where you want to stay
+- Accommodations: As the game gets closer, hotels will fill up and prices can vary depending on where you want to stay

-- Flights: Most flights into Houston will cost you anywhere between $250-$600 depending on where you are flying from, so be sure to check all of your options.
+- Flights: Most flights will book up depending on where you are flying from, so be sure to check all of your options.

 - Parking: In order to park at the game you’ll have to purchase parking passes beforehand, you cannot park without a pass, but there might be other parking lots nearby.

-There are a lot of other activities you can do during your stay in the Bay area such as:
+There are a lot of other activities you can do during your stay in Atlanta such as:

 - World Of Coca-Cola (Museum of the famous soft drink)